-This document describes the lifecycle of accounts in the NETID Active Directory (AD) and the UW Azure AD, particularly as it relates to account inactivity.
+This document describes the lifecycle of accounts in the NETID Active Directory (AD) and the UW Entra ID, particularly as it relates to account inactivity.
 The lifecycle design allows accounts that go unused for short periods of time to be re-enabled without significant impact.
 Longer periods of inactivity result in a new user account with the same UW NetID, which may mean the user will need to re-establish access to resources for which that account had previously been granted explicit access (rather than via a group membership).

 How is inactive status determined?